surya483web/surya483web/README.md

             ],

             capabilities: [
-                "I can provide information on many topics, answer questions, offer explanations, assist with creative tasks, generate text, and have conversations.
-However, I do have limitations - my knowledge has a cutoff date, and I can't browse the internet or access external tools unless specifically integrated.", "I can answer questions, provide information, explain concepts, assist with writing and creative tasks, and engage in conversations.
-My abilities are text-based, so I can't directly interact with other systems or browse the internet.", "I can help with information retrieval, answering questions, explaining concepts, generating text, assisting with creative tasks, and having conversations.
-I'm constantly being improved, but I do have limitations in terms of what data I have access to.", "I can process and generate text to answer questions, provide information, explain ideas, assist with writing, and have conversations.
-I don't have the ability to browse the web or run code unless specifically enabled."
+                "I can provide information on many topics, answer questions, offer explanations, assist with creative tasks, generate text, perform math calculations, tell you the date and time, and have conversations.", "I can answer questions, provide information, explain concepts, assist with writing and creative tasks, perform calculations, tell the date and time, and engage in conversations.", "I can help with information retrieval, answering questions, explaining concepts, generating text, performing math calculations, providing date and time information, and having conversations.", "I can process and generate text to answer questions, provide information, explain ideas, assist with writing, perform calculations, tell the date and time, and have conversations."
             ],

             weather: [